Freely-Given-org/ESFM/Rationale.md

 ```

 You can see header fields at the beginning of the field,
-there's an introduction (most of the backslash markers followed by an i),
+there’s an introduction (most of the backslash markers followed by an i),
 and a small segment of the translated Bible text with paragraph and character formatting,
 a section heading, and cross-references and a footnote.